-My parents have always been big time travelers (what can I say, it runs in the family) and we would go to Baja just about every year on vacation.
-It’s 1,000 miles or 24 hours to drive from Tijuana to Cabo San Lucas so we usually would take our camper and stop somewhere like Mulegé, or Santa Rosalíta along on the way.
+Growing up my parents and I would go to Baja California on vacation every year.
+The peninsula is 1,000 miles from tip to tip and takes 24 hours if you drove it direct.
+We usually took our camper and stopped somewhere like Mulegé or Santa Rosalíta along on the way to break up the driving.
 As I got older we started flying rather than driving because it was easier.
 Now my parents actually live in La Paz, a city on the east side of the peninsula about two hours north of Cabo.
-Which is how I ended up spending my Thanksgiving break in Mexico.

-If you are looking for the perfect budget travel destination, Mexico is it.
+If you are looking for the perfect budget travel destination, Mexico is the way to go.
 It’s easy to get to (especially if you live near the border like I do) and your dollar will go a long way.
-One American dollar equals about 19 Pesos which means it’s actually cheaper to eat out than to buy food and make it in your hotel (an excellent way to save money when traveling).
+One American dollar equals about 19 Pesos which means it’s actually cheaper to eat out than to buy food and make it in your hotel (usually an excellent way to save money when traveling).

 Getting To La Paz, Baja California

 The most expensive part of any trip is going to be your flight there.
-Since Mexico is a foreign country (duh) that international flight from LAX to Cabo San Lucas can run you about $300 round trip.
+Since Mexico is a foreign country (duh) an international flight from LAX to Cabo San Lucas can run you about $300 round trip.
 But taking a domestic flight from Tijuana is half that.
 Hear me out – there is a huge advantage to flying out of Tijuana, and it’s not nearly as scary as you’ve heard.
 From the Otay Mesa crossing you can use the Cross Border Express and walk across an enclosed pedestrian bridge that drops you off directly inside the Tijuana airport.
-The tickets are $18 each way and there is long term parking on the US side.
+The tickets are $18 each way and there is long term parking on the U.S. side.
 The parking is a little pricey but if you live close enough finding someone willing to drop you off would be the cheapest option.
 If you need to drive yourself, there are a few off site parking lots to choose from.
-My mom found Delta Truck Parking where I could leave my car with a free shuttle for $40 for 3 days.
-Score!
+Try Delta Truck Parking – cheap long term parking and free shuttle to and from the CBX.

 What to Do

 Now that you’re here, what is there to do?
 La Paz is the capital of the state of Baja and the fourth biggest city in Mexico.
-Take a stroll along the Mallecon and do some souvenir shopping.
-Go for a swim then relax at a near by restaurant with a cool drink and fresh fish.
+Take a stroll along the Malecón and do some souvenir shopping.
+Go for a swim then relax at a near by restaurant with a cool drink and a couple fish tacos.
 Or take a day trip out of town.
-Since I only had 2 full days (plus 2 half days), we made sure to squeeze as much as we could into each one.
+Here are a few ideas to fill a couple days in La Paz.

 Get Artsy in El Triunfo